Trendyol-Front-End-Bootcamp/week-5-workshop-testing-omer-caliskan/README.md

 - divide two given numbers
 - Capitalize all first chars in a sentence ( PascalCase )
-- Return headers of top posted user based on posts from an API
+- Return titles of top posted user based on posts from an API

 In addition create tests for each function